 It could be hard to tell if your cat's leg is broken because the symptoms could mirror other injuries or a sprain (swelling, a limp, leg being held in an odd position, lack of appetite) which is why it's always best to call your vet.

 While waiting for your veterinary appointment you have to limit your cat's movements to keep them from causing further injury or making it worse.
 Do this by keeping them in a room with low surfaces, or putting them in their carrier.
-Make sure they are comfortable by providing them with a comfy place to sleep/kitty bed and keep them warm with their favourite blankets.
+Make sure they are comfortable by providing them with a comfy place to sleep/kitty bed and keeping them warm with their favorite blankets.
 Continue to monitor their situation.